Raúl García (footballer, born 1986): Atlético Madrid

-In July 2007, after helping Osasuna to the semi-finals of the UEFA Cup with one goal in 12 games, García signed a five-year contract with Atlético Madrid, reuniting with former boss Aguirre upon the €13 million deal.
+In July 2007, after helping Osasuna to the semi-finals of the UEFA Cup with one goal in 12 games, García signed a five-year contract with Atlético Madrid.
+He reunited with his former boss Aguirre upon the €13 million deal.

-In January 2010, García lost his starting position to newly signed Tiago Mendes, who had arrived on loan from Juventus FC.
-However, he started the UEFA Europa League final against Fulham, as the Portuguese was cup-tied, playing the full 90 minutes and extra time in the 2–1 victory for the first honour of his career; additionally, he appeared in the second half of the Copa del Rey's decider against Sevilla FC, a 2–0 loss.
+In January 2010, García lost his starting position to newly signed Tiago Mendes, who had arrived on loan from Juventus.
+However, he started the UEFA Europa League final against Fulham, as the Portuguese was cup-tied, playing the full 90 minutes and extra time in the 2–1 victory for the first honour of his career; additionally, he appeared in the second half of the Copa del Rey's decider against Sevilla, a 2–0 loss.

 On 27 August 2010, García featured the entire match in the UEFA Super Cup against Inter Milan, giving away a penalty kick in the last minute for a foul on Goran Pandev; the shot was however saved by David de Gea, and the Colchoneros won it 2–0.
-Again, he played significantly less minutes than Tiago, but still managed to collect 29 league appearances as Atlético finally qualified to the Europa League, and netted his only goal of the season in a 2–1 home loss to eventual champions Barcelona, heading in from a corner kick.
+Again, he played significantly less minutes than Tiago, but still managed to collect 29 league appearances as Atlético finally qualified for the Europa League, and netted his only goal of the season in a 2–1 home loss to eventual champions Barcelona, heading in from a corner kick.

 After renewing his contract for a further three years, García was loaned to former club Osasuna for 2011–12, where he began to appear more prominently as an attacking midfielder.
-He scored 11 goals during the campaign, including twice against RCD Mallorca – both through headers from corners by Álvaro Cejudo (2–2)– and one in a defeat of Barcelona (3–2), finishing as team top scorer with four more goals than Ibrahima Baldé.
+He scored 11 goals during the campaign, including twice against Mallorca – both through headers from corners by Álvaro Cejudo (2–2)– and one in a defeat of Barcelona (3–2), finishing as team top scorer with four more goals than Ibrahima Baldé.

-On 9 April 2014, after playing the full 90 minutes in a 1–0 UEFA Champions League home defeat of Barcelona that qualified Atlético Madrid to the semi-finals for the first time in 40 years, García became the club's most capped player in the competition with 22 appearances, surpassing Luis Aragonés.
-On 19 August he scored a 88th-minute 1–1 equaliser against Real Madrid at the Santiago Bernabéu for the Supercopa de España, as his team went on to win the trophy 2–1 on aggregate and conquer it for the second time in their history.
+On 9 April 2014, after playing the full 90 minutes in a 1–0 UEFA Champions League home defeat of Barcelona that qualified Atlético Madrid for the semi-finals for the first time in 40 years, García became the club's most capped player in the competition with 22 appearances, surpassing Luis Aragonés.
+On 19 August he scored a 88th-minute 1–1 equaliser against Real Madrid at the Santiago Bernabéu Stadium in the Supercopa de España, as his team went on to win the trophy 2–1 on aggregate and claim it for the second time in their history.